tsxoxo/portfolio-website/src/content/blog/implementing-utopia-design-system.md

 -   Look at the generated styles in the right Figma panel (click on the background of the canvas to see them).
 Apply the appropiate style to the body text in your wireframe.
 At the time of writing, this is `U/Type/Min/Prose/Step 0`.

-Now, whenever you re-run the plugin with a different `font size`, your body text will update automatically!
+Now, whenever you rerun the plugin with a different `font size`, your body text will update automatically!

 /Aside 1: The plugin also generates a palette in a bolder font weight.
 I haven't seen this phenomenon talked about anywhere else in the Utopia ecosystem.
 But it's there.
 I took it as an invitation and modified some of the font-weights for my purposes.
 A system is, like, just the beginning, man.